Happie24/Astronomy/README.md

 * * *
 ### 5. **Geospatial Tweets Analysis**

-**Case:**
-Belmann Ford Algorithm: In the infrastructure of Twitter's network, the Bellmann Ford algorithm can be used for analysis of the tweets on the location based data to study regional trends  and events. this would allow us to know regional events, understand public opinions in a specific area.
+**Belmann Ford Algorithm:** In the infrastructure of Twitter's network, the Bellmann Ford algorithm can be used for analysis of the tweets on the location based data to study regional trends  and events. this would allow us to know regional events, understand public opinions in a specific area.

 **Challenges:** Solving the location based data analysis by finding shortest path.